Mallouverer History, Family Crest & Coats of Arms

-England following the Norman Conquest of 1066.
+Mallouverer is one of the many new names that came to England following the Norman Conquest of 1066.
 The name Mallouverer comes from the name Mauleverer, which at the time of the Norman Conquest, was the name of a noble Norman family.
+They held Maulevrier, near Rouen as their home.

 Early Origins of the Mallouverer family